 Days at nDzuti begin at first light.
-Dawn is exciting – birds greet the day, there may even be lions calling, and the camp-fire still burning as we meet in the dining tent for tea and toast, fruit and cereals.
-Hot boxes are loaded onto open safari vehicles and fleecy blankets are passed out.
+Dawn is exciting – birds greet the day, there may even be lions calling, and the camp-fire still burning as we meet for tea and filter coffee and rusks to dunk.
+A hot box is loaded onto the open safari vehicle and fleecy blankets are passed out.

 The morning game drive is approximately 3 hours long and at some time, at a viewpoint or such, we halt for hot drinks, homemade cookies, and rusks.